English: The irregular at magic high school

 Now, let's talk about our other main character, Miyuki.
 Miyuki is what would widely be described as "perfect": beautiful, extremely talented, well mannered and intelligent.
 With Miyuki as the little sister to the plain and less talented Tatsuya, one would naturally expect for there to be some tension in their relationship.
 What's more is that despite Tatsuya being nearly a year older, both siblings are enrolled in the same grade, with the younger sister ranked as #1 of the entire class while the older brother is just barely accepted into the school.

 Even so, Miyuki respects Tatsuya to the point worship.
 Perhaps in some other shows, there would be no explanation for their relationship, or it'd be a simple and lame "Oh, he's nice" excuse.
-But in Mahouka, the commonplace relationship between older brother and younger sister is been completely skewed by the magic world and in order to fully comprehend how it came to be this way, you'd have to understand the dark secrets behind magic families and the public perception of magicians, which may or may not be revealed later in the anime.
+But in Mahouka, the commonplace relationship between older brother and younger sister is completely skewed by the magic world and in order to fully comprehend how it came to be this way, you'd have to understand the dark secrets behind magic families and the public perception of magicians, which may or may not be revealed later in the anime.

 To sum it all up, ladies and gentlemen, the anime is not even halfway through yet!
 Things have only just begun to get interesting!
 I believe that Mahouka Koukou no Rettousei has not yet had the chance to develop its main themes that made it so popular and if you choose to give it the time, it will undoubtably prove itself to be a remarkable anime.
 Thanks for taking the time to read this and I hope you found it worthwhile!
-Any feedback is greatly appreciated from "helpful" and "not helpful"s alike! read more
+Any feedback is greatly appreciated from both "helpful" and "not helpful"s alike! read more

 -Protagonist is considered "weak", but is actually really strong